Recruiting | 7Min Read

 Contingency recruitment, on the other hand, operates on a "no win, no fee" or "success fee" basis.
 Multiple recruiters may be invited to look for qualified candidates in contingency recruiting.
 Someone is compensated if they find and place a candidate.
 They won't if they don't.

 When an organisation conducts retained recruitment, it means they establish a long-term relationship with the agency.
-Retained recruitment takes time to know the company, industry and recruitment requirements better to find the best candidates.
+Retained recruitment takes time to understand the company, industry, and recruitment requirements better to find the best candidates.

 Whereas contingency agencies typically work shortly with an organisation to find out the requirement for the open before starting the sourcing of potential candidates.
 Hence, the agency won’t need to build a close relationship.